pyscript/MicroPyScript/README.md

 ## How it works

-The PyScript core only loads configuration, starts the Python runtime and allows the registration of plugins.
+The PyScript core only loads configuration, starts the Python interpreter, allows the registration of plugins and adds files to the interpreter's filesystem.
 All other logic, capabilities and features are contained in the plugins.

+Currently, only two plugins are provided:

-Currently, only a single plugin is provided by PyScript: the one that implements the core `<py-script>` tag.
+* One built into PyScript that implements the core `<py-script>` tag.
+* The other (in `customtags.js`) implements the `<py-repl>` tag to demonstrate a "third party" plugin.

 The story of PyScript's execution is roughly as follows:

 1. Configuration is loaded from the `<py-config>` tag.
 Once complete the `py-configured` event is dispatched, containing the `config` object based upon default values overridden by the content of the `<py-config>` tag.
-2. When the `py-configured` event is dispatched two things happen:
+2. When the `py-configured` event is dispatched three things happen:
-   * The runtime is loaded via injecting a `<script>` tag that references the runtime's URL.
-Once loaded the `py-runtime-loaded` event is dispatched.
+   * The interpreter is loaded via injecting a `<script>` tag that references the interpreter's URL.
+Once loaded the `py-interpreter-loaded` event is dispatched.
    * Plugins are registered and have their `configure` function called.
 For each plugin registered a `py-plugin-registered` event is dispatched, containing the (potentially changed) `config`, and a reference to the newly registered plugin.
+   * The content of the files to be added to the interpreter's filesystem are fetched.
+Once downloaded each file causes a `py-file-fetched` event to be dispatched with the path and content of the file attached to it.
-3. When `py-runtime-loaded` is dispatched two things happen:
+3. When `py-interpreter-loaded` is dispatched two things happen:
-   * The runtime is instantiated / started.
-Once complete the `py-runtime-ready` event is dispatched.
+   * The interpreter is instantiated / started.
+Once complete the `py-interpreter-ready` event is dispatched.
    * All registered plugins have their `start` function called and a `py-plugin-started` event is dispatched for each plugin.
-4. When the `py-runtime-ready` event is dispatched all plugins have their `onRuntimeReady` function called with the `config` and `runtime` objects.
+4. When the `py-interpreter-ready` event is dispatched all plugins have their `onInterpreterReady` function called with the `config` and `interpreter` objects.
+At this point all files are copied onto the interpreter's filesystem.
+When all the files are copied the `py-files-loaded` event is dispatched.
+5. When both the interpreter and filesystem are finished setting up and in a ready state, the `py-finished-setup` event is dispatched to signal PyScript is ready to evaluate user's code.
-5. Any plugins registered after the runtime is ready immediately have their `configure`, `start` and `onRuntimeReady` functions called, with the `py-plugin-registered` and `py-plugin-started` events being dispatched.
+6. Any plugins registered after the interpreter is ready immediately have their `configure`, `start` and `onInterpreterReady` functions called, with the `py-plugin-registered` and `py-plugin-started` events being dispatched.

 That's it!

-When `pyscript.js` is run, it creates a `window.PyScript` object that contains read-only references to the `config`, registered `plugins`, `availableRuntimes`, the `runtime` used on the page, an `isRuntimeReady` flag, a `registerPlugin` function (see below) and a `runPython(code)` function that takes a string of Python.
+When `pyscript.js` is run, it creates a `window.PyScript` object that contains read-only references to the `config`, registered `plugins`, `availableInterpreters`, the `interpreter` used on the page, a n `isInterpreterReady` flag, a `registerPlugin` function (see below) and a `runPython(code)` function that takes a string of Python.

 There are copious comments in the `pyscript.js` file.
 My intention is for simplicity, lack of onerous dependencies (bye-bye `npm`), and